eyolfson/eyl-irc/README.md

 ## Design

 We target the Wayland protocol.
+Therefore, this software only runs on modern Linux.

 ## License